 Your Will Is Not Frozen in Time

-A common concern people have is whether assets they acquire after signing a will are automatically covered.
+A common concern is whether assets acquired after signing a will are automatically covered.
 The answer under Arizona law is yes.
 A will can provide for the passage of all property the person owns at death, regardless of when it was acquired.

 A will may provide for the passage of all property the testator owns at death and all property acquired by the estate after the testator's death.

-A.R.S. § 14-2602This means if you sign a will today and later purchase a new home, open a new investment account, or receive an inheritance, those assets can still pass under the terms of your existing will.
+A.R.S. § 14-2602If you sign a will today and later purchase real estate, open a new bank account, or receive an inheritance, those assets can still pass under the terms of your existing will.
 You do not necessarily need to rewrite your will every time your asset picture changes.

 Property Acquired After Death

-This statute also addresses something many people do not consider: property the estate itself acquires after death.
+This statute also addresses something many people do not consider.
+The estate itself may acquire personal property or real properties after the person dies.
 This can include final paychecks, tax refunds, insurance payouts, or proceeds from a pending lawsuit.
 The will can direct where those assets go as well.